Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 It may also surprise U.S. fans to know there are fan clubs in the UK for most of the American MLB teams, watching afternoon games on cable at hours when they can be comfortably viewed in the evenings throughout Britain and Ireland.
 Each team has a social media community (@BravesintheUK; @UKPhillies; @UKRedsMLB; @PadresUK and so forth) as enthusiastic about wins and depressed over losses as hometown fans in the U.S.

-During the early part of the 2019 season, @BaseballBrit superfan Joey Mellows (from Portsmouth, England) has chronicled his frenetic baseball odyssey from Japan to Seattle and across the United States, pursuing his dream of attending 162 games during the 2019 season.
-Before the Red Sox and Yankees play in London at the end of June, Mellows' practical goal is to stir up interest and enthusiasm for baseball in the British press.
-Mellows personifies the international aspect of baseball's appeal: as a Brit working abroad, he attended his first game in Japan in 2015, supported the LG Twins in South Korea, and witnessed Ichiro Suzuki playing his final game in Japan.
-But also, night after night, Mellow experiences the exuberant particularity of major, minor, independent league and college baseball in cities and towns across the vast divides of the American continent.
+During the early part of the 2019 season, @BaseballBrit superfan Joey Mellows (from Portsmouth, England) chronicled his frenetic baseball odyssey from Japan to Seattle and across the United States, pursuing his dream of attending 162 games during the 2019 season.
+Before the Red Sox and Yankees played in London at the end of June, Mellows' goal was to stir up interest and enthusiasm for baseball in the British press.
+Mellows personified the international aspect of baseball's appeal: as a Brit working abroad, he attended his first game in Japan in 2015, supported the LG Twins in South Korea, and witnessed Ichiro Suzuki playing his final game in Japan.
+But also, night after night, Mellow experienced the exuberant particularity of major, minor, independent league and college baseball in cities and towns across the vast divides of the American continent.

-I believe Joey Mellows--perhaps like Alexis de Tocqueville before him-- will communicate important insights about America when he returns to his native country.
-These may come to him in hours of retrospection, or he may glean them from the curators of baseball's storied past.
-In the meantime, no one can articulate these truths better than MLB's official historian--and philosopher-- John Thorn in his essay "Why Baseball: An American Eden of the Mind:"
+Joey Mellows--perhaps like Alexis de Tocqueville before him--communicates the enthusiasm of British expatriates toward the universal game of baseball.
+In the meantime, no one can articulate the milestones of baseball's historic past better than MLB's official historian--and philosopher-- John Thorn in his essay "Why Baseball: An American Eden of the Mind:"

 "It is true... that baseball is a sort of Rosetta Stone for deciphering our still revolutionary experiment in nationhood," continues Thorn, but as Caseyatthe.blog has suggested, there are themes embedded in baseball even more venerable than those illuminating America's national identity.
 We in America have been exposed to these verities since 1888 through a poem--a ballad--written by a young man from Worcester, Massachusetts.
 These dramatic verses, known as "Casey at the Bat," convey to us the mythic elements of ancient drama inherent in the hero's confrontation with fate: hamartia (the "fatal flaw"), hubris (excessive pride or self-confidence), and the ennobling catharsis which is the effect of tragedy on the spectator.
 As Aristotle observed long ago, "Poetry is more philosophic, and more deserving of attention, than history.
 For poetry speaks more of universals, but history of particulars."
 Baseball draws us into the fascination of its particulars; "Casey at the Bat" reminds us of the game's universals.